 At the end of each accounting period (usually monthly), the cash receipts journal column totals are used to update the general ledger accounts.
 As the business is using subsidiary ledger control accounts in the general ledger, the postings are part of the double entry bookkeeping system.

-In the above example, the cash receipts journal column total for the month is 900, and in this particular case represents receipts from credit sale customers.
+In the above example, the cash receipts journal column total for the month is 1,050, and in this particular case represents receipts from credit sale customers of 900 and receipts from cash sales of 150.
 The double entry bookkeeping cash receipts journal entry would be as follows:

 In this case the debit entry to the cash account represents the cash collected from customers for the period, which increases the asset of cash.

 The credit entry is to the accounts receivable control account in the general ledger, and represents the reduction in the amount outstanding from the credit sale customers.
 Had the cash receipts journal recorded other items such cash sales, fixed asset sales etc. then the credit would have gone to the appropriate sales or fixed asset disposal account.

 Cash Receipts Journal and Discounts Allowed

 When recording cash collections from customers it is quite common for the cash receipts journal to include a discounts allowed column.
 By using a discounts allowed column, the business can use the cash receipts journal to record the invoiced amount, the discount allowed, and the cash receipt.
 In this way, the line item postings to the accounts receivable ledger are for the full invoiced amount, and only the discounts allowed column total is posted to the general ledger.

 For example, if a business collects cash of 490 from a customer in respect of a credit sales invoice of 500 less 2% cash discount, then the line item posting to the accounts receivable ledger would be for 500 to clear the customer account, and the discounts allowed column total of 10 (in this case assume there is only one item for the accounting period) is posted to the general ledger discounts allowed account.